-- Behave in a manner which would lead any reasonable person to question their suitability to work with children or act as a role model - Make or encourage others to make, unprofessional personal comments which scapegoat, demean or humiliate, or which might be interpreted as such - 10.5 The school has no immediate jurisdiction over the activities that staff undertake outside of school hours and off the premises.
+- behave in a manner which would lead any reasonable person to question their suitability to work with children or act as a role model - make or encourage others to make, unprofessional personal comments which scapegoat, demean or humiliate, or which might be interpreted as such - Make derogatory remarks about the school, management, colleagues, pupils, or other members of the school community or share personal views about the school/council - 10.5 The school has no immediate jurisdiction over the activities that staff undertake outside of school hours and off the premises.
 However this advice is aimed at minimising the risk of accusations of unprofessional or unsafe conduct.
-In particular: - Be aware of the content you post and access on social networking sites such as Facebook.
-Be aware that content you posted in the past can still be accessed by others and could compromise your integrity - be cautious when out socialising in the local area - conduct yourself with dignity and propriety on public transport - 10.6 School staff are seen as role models for young people, whether we are at work or not.
+In particular: - be aware of the content you post and access on social networking sites such as Facebook. - be aware that content you posted in the past can still be accessed by others and could compromise your integrity - be cautious when out socialising in the local area - conduct yourself with dignity and propriety on public transport - 10.6 School staff are seen as role models for young people, whether we are at work or not.
 We have a duty to maintain high levels of confidence from the school community about our ability to keep children safe and our ability to guide young people to make positive life choices.